OOub/hummus/README.md

 1. Go to the baal directory and run *premake4 gmake && cd build && make*

-2. Go the the level of the executable via *cd release*

-3. Run the executable testNetwork
+2. Run the executable testNetwork

 ## Using the simulator
 ==========================